mazi-project/back-end/README.md

 ## Guide

 ### mazi-antenna.sh ###
-This script is responsible to detect if you have connected any USB dongle on Raspberry pi board.
-In addition, you can manage this dongle in order to connect raspberry pi to a wifi network
+The	mazi-antenna.sh	script	has	been	created	in	order	to	manage	an	external	USB	adapter	that	is	connected	to	the	Raspberry	Pi.
+This	script	is	able	to	check	if	a	USB	adapter	is	connected	to	the	Raspberry	Pi.
+In	addition,	you	can	discover	the	available	networks	in	range	and	connect	to	one	of	them.
+Finally,	you	can	disconnect	the	USB	adapter	from	the	connected	Wi-Fi	network.

 Usage:
 ```
 sudo sh mazi-antenna.sh  [options]
 [options]
--a,--active                 Shows if the wifi dongle exists
+-a,--active                 Shows if a USB Wi-Fi adapter exists
--s,--ssid                   Set the name of wifi network
+-s,--ssid                   Sets the SSID of the Wi-Fi network
--p,--password               Set the password of wifi network
+-p,--password               Sets the password of the Wi-Fi network
--l,--list                   Displays the list of available wifi
+-l,--list                   Displays a list of the available Wi-Fi networks in range
--h,--hidden                 Connect to hidden network
+-h,--hidden                 Connect to hidden Wi-Fi network
--d,--disconnect             Disconnect from network
+-d,--disconnect             Disconnect the USB adapter from Wi-Fi network

 ```

 ### mazi-wifi.sh ###
-The mazi-wifi.sh detects the device which you have defined to executed the Wireless Access Point (OWRT router or Raspberry Pi).
-Also, you have the ability to modify the configuration of wifi AP, for example, you can change the ssid, channel, etc.
+The	mazi-wifi.sh	script	is	responsible	for	creating	the	Wi-Fi	Access	Point	on	the	Raspberry	Pi.
+With	this	script,	you	can	also	modify	the	settings	of	your	Wi-Fi	Access	Point.

 Usage:
 ```
 sudo sh mazi-wifiap.sh  [options]
  [options]
--s,--ssid                    Set the name of your WiFi network
+-s,--ssid                    Sets the name of the Wi-Fi network
--c,--channel                 Set channel number
+-c,--channel                 Sets the Wi-Fi channel
--p,--password                Set your passphrase (WiFi password)
+-p,--password                Sets the Wi-Fi password
--w,--wpa  [OFF/off]          Turn off wireless network security
+-w,--wpa  [OFF/off]          Turns off wireless network security
 ```

 ### mazi-resetpswd.sh ###
-In case you have forgotten your administrator password, you have the ability to restore them with this script.
-Once you will run the mazi-resetpaswrd.sh, the administrator password change to "1234", now you can change your code to whatever you want.
+In	case	you	have	forgotten	your	MAZI	Portal	administrator	password,	this	script	enables	its	recovery.
+Once	you	run	the	mazi-resetpswd.sh,	the	password	changes	back	to	the	default	"1234"	and	then	you	can	access	the	MAZI	Portal	and	change	it	through	the	first-contact	page.

 Usage:
 ```